Qwant/qwant-viprivacy/README.md

 Qwant VIPrivacy relies on a number of well-known and community-trusted lists.

-These lists include the rules used to block detected trackers.
+These lists include rules used to detect and block trackers.
 Changing protection-levels essentially changes which lists are used.

 We hand-picked the lists in `Standard Mode` to offer the best tracking protection with the least impact on the browsing experience.
 On the other hand, `Strict Mode` offers a more advanced tracking protection, however some pages may not display properly (social-media login, certain cookie banners, etc).

 <a id="license"></a>

 ## License